samdark/yii2-cookbook/book/forms-uploading-files.md

 ## A note on forms and Active Record

 For the sake of simplicity and laziness, Active Record is often reused for forms directly.
-There are scenarious making it doable and usually it doesn't cause any problems.
+There are scenarios making it doable and usually it doesn't cause any problems.
 However, there are situations when what's in the form actually differs from what is saved into database.
-In this case it is preferrable to create a separate form model which is not Active Record.
+In this case it is preferable to create a separate form model which is not Active Record.
 Data saving should be done in this model instead of controller directly.